Project Management Tools | You Really Can Know If Your Project Estimates Are Accurate

 Too often, I’ve seen estimating handled in this way.
 The notion is that since it is only an estimate, it doesn’t actually have to be accurate and be without errors.

 OK, so what then is the purpose of an estimate?
-If you estimate it will take one month to do a task, and it takes three, is that OK?
+If we estimate it will take one month to do a task, and it takes three, is that OK?

 I don’t think so.

 How do we get accurate estimates?
 I regularly recommend using past historical performance for getting good estimates on how to do a current project.
-This works well because in most environments, the People + Processes + Tools do not change significantly from project to project.
-This results in a regular consistency in performance (see: Get The Project Management Tool Schedule Right).
+This works well because in most environments the People + Processes + Tools do not change significantly from project to project.
+This results in a regular consistency in performance.

 So, how do we check how well we are estimating?
 Measure it.